Michael Marshall

 So for those of you reading this who are business people you probably know that a graph in the shape of a hockey stick is an ugly thing… If you don’t know what I mean when I say that, looks at the picture below.

-What this all means is that if the company looks like its about to do unrealistically well, then it probably is an unrealistic projection.
+Moral of the story: if the company looks like it is going to do unrealistically well, then it probably is an unrealistic projection.

-The reason a hockey stick graph will ALWAYS fail is because a graph can only escalate like that in “extraordinary” circumstances and one the circumstances right themselves the graph will escalate (or descend) at a “normal” rate.
+The reason a hockey stick graph will ALWAYS fail is because a graph can only escalate like that in “extraordinary” circumstances and once those circumstances become ordinary the graph will escalate (or descend) at a “normal” rate.

-A company that says it is going to make loads more money than it is going to spend and that its profits will be through the roof, is probably wrong.
+A company that says it is going to make loads more money than it is going to spend with through the roof profits, is probably wrong.

 Do you know the team behind the solution/ company/ technology